youlweb/JulLocationBundle/Resources/doc/google_places_autocomplete_basic_setup.md

 JulLocationBundle for Symfony includes a Google places autocomplete implementation with the following features:

-- Autocomplete places suggestions on a `Location` form field.
+- Autocomplete places suggestions on a form field.

 Upon clicking a suggestion:

-- Fill out the entire `Location` form automatically with relevant data
+- Fill out the form automatically with relevant data
 - Display the location on a map.
-- Offer to select a photograph of the location if available.
+- Offer to select a photograph of the location when available.

-**Caution:** The Google places API has proven to be quite inconsistent.
+**Caution:** The Google places API has proven to be inconsistent sometimes.
 For instance, when querying places in the same city, one will return a `State` address component, and another will not.
 The `Country`'s long name may be 'United States' for one place, and 'US' for the other.
 This will unfortunately affect the integrity of your JulLocationBundle data.